RustyYato/generic-field-projection/README.md

 This is a general purpose projection library that doesn't special case any pointer type except for raw pointers.
 This makes the UX for all smart pointers the same, and more consistent.
+(Even types you may not think of as pointers!)

 This workspace is a proof of concept for the pointer to field concept discussed in this [Rust